Burnet v. Logan: Significance

 The case presents an example of an open transaction case.
 Philadelphia Park Amusement Co. v.
-United States tells us that commonly, the value of what one receives will be the value of what one gives up in an exchange, or, more generally, in an arm's length transaction the fair market values of the transaction will be equal.
-This, however is a situation where neither value is known, and so the valuation of the transaction is left open.
-Even though this is still considered good law, it has fallen by the wayside and is rarely used, partially because it is often considered too generous because one is deemed as having no income while one is recovering basis.
+United States tells us that commonly, the value of what one receives will be the value of what one gives up in an exchange, or, more generally, in an arm's length transaction, the fair market values of the transaction will be equal.
+However, this is a situation where neither value is known, and so the valuation of the transaction is left open.
+Even though this is still considered a good law, it has fallen by the wayside and is rarely used, partially because it is often considered too generous because one is deemed to have no income while recovering.
 Generally, the open transaction doctrine will only be used in the rare occurrence where the fair market value of a contingent payment obligation cannot be reasonably ascertained.